waynegm/OpendTect-Plugin-Docs/docs/Attributes/ExternalAttrib.md

 ```
 which can be used on either platform without change.

-Attribute sets created by release 5.0.10 and 6.0.0pre7-1 and later will not work in earlier versions of the External Attribute plugin.
+Attribute sets created by release 5.0.10 and 6.0.0pre7-1 and later that use these environment variables will not work in earlier versions of the External Attribute plugin.

 ## Attribute JSON Parameter String
 The external application can specify a set of parameters as a JSON object string.
 The following keywords are supported: